 • To intellectually inspire each boy with the love of learning.

 • Teach a core load and to adhere to all department policies, schemes of work and meet all internal and public examination requirements.

-• To fully participate in the department’s existing programmes and to be an innovative member of this essential part of The Doon School’s curriculum.
+• To fully participate in the department’s existing programme and to be an innovative member of this essential part of The Doon School’s curriculum.

 • Support the department in the carrying out of substitution work.

-• Teach extra classes to support each student as is deemed necessary.
+• Teach extra classes to support each boy as is deemed necessary.

-• To attend all ongoing subject and whole school training as part of the school’s ongoing professional development programme.
+• To attend all ongoing subjects and whole school training as part of the school’s ongoing professional development programme.

 • Perform examination duties and contribute to the setting of examination papers as required, both internally and externally.